chikuang/simProcess/README.md

 # simProcess

 Function for simulating continous processes.
-The is for personal use.
+The main purpose is solely for personal use.